SirObi/google-translate-collector/README.md

 Will keep working on it ;)

 The only supported language combination for now is:
+:uk: -> :cn:
+Source Language:
-Source Language: English (what you speak)
+English :uk: (the language you speak)

+Target Language:
-Target Language: Mandarin (what you want to learn)
+Mandarin :cn: (the language you want to learn)

 ## Requirements